 Toward the end of the eighteenth century, Methodist missionaries began to work assiduously in Montserrat, as they did elsewhere in the Caribbean.
 These three groups, along with the Pentecostal sects that began to penetrate Montserrat in the 1940s, are still strong.

-Climate Montserrat, has a tropical climate, hot and humid all year round, with a cool and dry season from January to mid-April, hot, humid, and rainy season from mid-June to mid-November.
+Montserrat, has a tropical climate, hot and humid all year round, with a cool and dry season from January to mid-April, and a hot humid, and rainy season from mid-June to mid-November.

 From mid-November to early January the temperature decreases a bit and the weather gets better and from mid-April to Mid-June the temperature and the frequency of downpours gradually increase).

 The best time to visit Montserrat is from February to April since it's the driest period of the year.

 In December and January, there are some additional showers, but it is still the least hot period.